 Procedure for (2):

 The captain must email the Intramural sport convener no later than 48 hours after the conclusion of the game with sufficient evidence to support the allegation of ineligibility.
-The eligibility of the player in question will be determined solely by the official game report and/or the testimony of a league official.
+The eligibility of the player in question will be determined by an invertigation, the official game report and/or the testimony of a league official.

-Please note: The Appeals Committee (if a quick decision is needed due to time constraints the Intramural Program Coordinator or designate can rule on behalf of the committee) shall rule on all protests.
+Please note: The Appeals Committee (if a quick decision is needed due to time constraints the Intramural Program Coordinator or a designate can rule on behalf of the committee) shall rule on all protests.
 Intramural Staff will provide game details.
 Further participant feedback will be sought only when necessary.
 Decisions will be rendered prior to the next regularly-scheduled game for either team, and therefore information should be submitted quickly.
 Established precedents will be used where applicable.
 This decision is final.

 • Games will continue to be played during all weather conditions except: if thunder is heard, games will be suspended for 15 minutes.
 If no thunder or lightning are seen or heard in the 15 minutes, games will continue.
 If thunder and lightning persist, games will be cancelled and rescheduled, if possible.
 If lightning is seen, games will be immediately cancelled and rescheduled, if possible.